Ngai-Lam-Chou/2420-Assignment-1/README.md

  You can choose rather add a passphrase for your SSH key or not, it is like setting up an extra password every time you connect using SSH.

-If it success, it should look like
+If it success, it should look like:

 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/key_image.png)

 3. Use the commands below to navigate to `.ssh` directory
 ```
 cd ~/.ssh